react-navigation/react-navigation.github.io/versioned_docs/version-8.x/from-expo-router.md

 ## Migration checklist

+1. Install React Navigation.

+   Follow the [Getting started](getting-started.md) guide to install React Navigation and the dependencies used by the navigators you need.

+   If your app runs in [Expo Go](https://expo.dev/go), you'll also need to switch to a [development build](https://docs.expo.dev/development/introduction/), since Expo Go doesn't support React Navigation 8.

-1. Remove Expo Router as the entry point.
+2. Remove Expo Router as the entry point.

    If your app uses [`expo-router/entry`](https://docs.expo.dev/router/installation) in `package.json`, replace it with your app's entry file.
 If you don't use Expo Router anywhere else, remove the `expo-router` package and the `expo-router` config plugin from your Expo app config.